brycewray/hugo-site/content/posts/2019/04/publish-or-perish.md

 Once you have Sourcetree running, Atlassian has a [great help page](https://confluence.atlassian.com/get-started-with-sourcetree/create-a-local-repository-847359103.html) to show you to how to create your local repo, and I really can't improve upon it---except to say:

 1. For our purposes here, the **Destination Path** for the repo would be in the **top-level directory** of your local Hugo site.
-For example, the local version of this site resides in my iCloud Drive's *hugo-site-css-grid* folder, so that's where I'd be creating my local repo if I were starting from scratch.
+For example, if your site's local directory is a *my-hugo-site* folder, that's where you'd be creating the local repo if starting from scratch.
 2. After you create the repo, you'll see in Sourcetree that it has "read" the files and folders from that directory and is showing a line in its **Description** field that says **Uncommitted changes**.
 This means it wants you to do a [**commit**](https://confluence.atlassian.com/sourcetreekb/commit-push-and-pull-a-repository-on-sourcetree-785616067.html) action; until you do that, the repo is still empty.
 So click **Commit** (with the "plus" icon) and, when it switches to the next view:
 	- Make sure all the items in the **Pending files, sorted by path** column are checked, meaning they're okay to be added to this commit.
 	- Type a little message in the blank field at the bottom to describe what you're doing, such as "My first commit" or something like that.
 You don't have to list the date or time; Sourcetree will keep that straight for you as part of version control.